forwardemail/forwardemail.net/app/views/self-hosted/index.md

 4. Configure Your Email Client

-* Use an email client like Thunderbird.
+* Use an email client like Betterbird.
 * Enter the alias name and generated password.
 * Configure the **IMAP** and **SMTP** settings accordingly.